Lentil spinach soup, healthy and gluten-free vegan soup recipe. Simple, nourishing and flavorful soup. Total comfort food.

 What goes with lentil spinach soup?

-Serve with warm crispy bread, rice, cauliflower rice, quinoa or enjoy as is.
+Serve your lentil spinach soup with warm crispy bread, rice, cauliflower rice, quinoa or enjoy as is.

 Lentil spinach soup